Open and Shorted Circuits

 Open Circuits

 An open can occur anywhere in an electrical circuit.
 There is no current; it's just like turning the switch off.
-When there's an undesired open in a circuit, the component the circuit controls will not function.
-There will be no operation.
+When there's an undesired open or break in a circuit, the component the circuit controls will not function.
 This is often caused by a blown fuse, an open circuit breaker, or a broken wire.
-If an electrical component has no operation, the fuse box is a great place to start.
+The fuse box is a great place to start if an electrical component has no operation.

 Short Circuits